Mohammad Mossadegh home | news biography | photos | t-shirts project | library | media | 1953

-The outspoken Iranian author is described in a July 27th, 2006 interview by The Independent's Geoffrey Macnab as a woman who "blames Britain for many of Iran's current political problems", yet she fully embraces British culture - fish and chips, rock music, et. al. She reserves some of her harshest criticisms for Bush, Blair and Winston Churchill, who was instrumental in destroying Iran's democracy during the 1953 coup.
+The outspoken author is described in a July 27th, 2006 interview by The Independent’s Geoffrey Macnab as a woman who "blames Britain for many of Iran’s current political problems", yet she fully embraces British culture — fish and chips, rock music, etc. She reserves some of her harshest criticisms for Bush, Blair and Winston Churchill, who helped set Iran on its path to ruin in 1953.

 "The idea came from Churchill, who is a big hero in Europe but for us, he is the nastiest man in the world.
 He provoked this coup d'état," says Satrapi.